Woman with a clear face after the best laser treatment for broken capillaries.

 Think of it as a process, not a one-time fix.
 Each session builds on the last, gradually reducing redness and clearing away those tiny vessels.
 The exact number of appointments is different for everyone.
 It depends on the number of capillaries you have, their size, and your skin’s unique response to the treatment.
 During your consultation, your provider will assess your skin and give you a personalized roadmap.
 This plan is designed to tackle the issue effectively and safely, ensuring your skin looks its absolute best in the long run.
 The goal isn’t just a quick fix, but a real, visible improvement that you’ll love.
 We’re aiming for a clear, even complexion that lasts, and that kind of result takes a thoughtful, consistent approach.
 Sticking to the recommended schedule is key to getting the outcome you’re hoping for.

-What to Expect from Your Treatment Timeline
+Mapping Out Your Treatment Timeline

 Patience is your best friend when it comes to laser treatments.
 While some tiny, superficial capillaries might seem to disappear right after your first session, it’s more common for results to appear gradually.
 For smaller vessels, you might see significant clearing within a few weeks.
 However, larger or deeper capillaries need a bit more time.
 After the laser targets the vessel, your body’s natural healing process kicks in to absorb and clear it away, which can take a month or even longer.
 It’s a steady process, so trust that your body is working behind the scenes between appointments to reveal clearer, more even-toned skin.